 - Additional remarks page: if the description box or amount of policies spills over the 1st page.

 What Information should you provide when requesting a COI?

 When requesting a COI, you should note the coverages that you would like evidenced as well as the full legal name and address of any entity requesting additional insured or waiver of subrogation status.
-Often times entities requesting additional insured status have specific language requirements for the COI, so be sure to include those as well if applicable
+Often times entities requesting additional insured status have specific language requirements for the COI, such as ‘sample insurance requirements,’ so be sure to include those as well if applicable.

 For example: waiver of subrogation, primary and noncontributory wording, 30 day notice of cancellation, loss payee/lender’s loss payable.
 If the entity requesting evidence of coverage provided any sample COIs or specific insurance requirements, it’s always a good idea to send those with your request as well.